wisniewskikr/chrisblog-it-cloud/spring-cloud/full/springcloud-springboot3-full/README.md

      * Remove new line from **hosts**

 ##### Optional steps:
+1. In any Internet Browser (e.g. Chrome) visit `http://localhost:8762/swagger-ui.html`
+   * Expected HTML page with First and Second services documentation
+1. In any browser visit `http://localhost:8761`
+   * Expected HTML page with **Discovery dashboard**
 1. In a command line tool validate Docker Compose with `docker-compose config`
 1. In a command line tool check list of Docker images with `docker images`
 1. In a command line tool check list of all Docker containers with `docker ps -a`